ihmeuw/vivarium_research/docs/source/intervention_models/crm_mgmt/vivarium_polypill.rst

 Please note that as the polypill only includes hypertension medications, LDL-C adherence will NOT be affected.
 For those assigned to the polypill, adherence will be redrawn to have the different percentages listed below.
-This adherence will then determine if the simulant receives the benefit from their SBP medication.
+In addition, the polypill will place simulants on more medications which have higher efficacy.

 .. list-table:: Affected Outcome #1 Effect Size